Introduction

 It is a little understood subject, but what is really behind social norms are Morphic Fields (if you want to research that subject, be aware that a lot of the information available on them is incorrect).

-These are very powerful factors in determining what we believe.
+These are very powerful factors in determining what you believe (and thus, how you act).
 A Morphic Field can be seen as a group-agreement.
 Groups are fundamentally bigger than their individual members, so form a very significant factor in beliefs and what is accepted (although being a member of such groups is not the only level at which a person can function).

 So, as we can see from autism, being genuinely different in some specific ways has both significant advantages and significant disadvantages for life as a human.

-Also, there are a lot of filters and influences on the information we receive these days, many of them having effects which most people are not aware of, with the concept of “digital feudalism” used to point to how much power a few of the biggest digital platforms have over what information we see, and thus over what we believe and how we act.
+Also, there are a lot of filters and influences on the information you receive these days, many of them having effects which most people are not aware of, with the concept of “digital feudalism” used to point to how much power a few of the biggest digital platforms have over what information you see, and thus over what you believe and how you act.

 Luxury and uniqueness